 The BFGoodrich All-Terrain T/A KO2 will be released on November 1st, initially in 12 sizes fitting a range of vehicles, including Ford, Chevrolet, GMC, Dodge, Toyota and Nissan pick-up trucks and SUV’s, as well as Plus Fitments for a wide variety of vehicles.

 The MSRP for the tire starts at $222.
 Additional sizes will be released in 2015.
-More information on the KO2’s can be found at www.bfgoodrichtires.com.
+You can find more information on the KO2’s at www.bfgoodrichtires.com.